 When I lived in Cairo, I volunteered at a local development organization established by Sudanese-born Fatima Idriss.
 The organization promoted the rights of refugees in Egypt.
 Part of their mission was to improve basic standards for displaced people—especially in impoverished neighborhoods where Egyptians and refugees co-existed.

-I helped with public relations and advocacy: developing donor reports, writing human interest stories, and putting photo essays together.
-Working alongside/for refugees is something I’ve done for years because it’s a challenging and rewarding experience.
+I helped with public relations and advocacy: Developing donor reports, partnership relations, writing human interest stories, and compiling photo essays.
+Working alongside/for refugees is something I’ve done for decades because it’s a challenging yet rewarding experience.
 Their resilience, resolve, and toughness is beyond the average person’s comprehension.
+It’s inspiring beyond reason.

 One of the more memorable things I learned during my time at Tadamon is how the notion of “I” and nuclear family is more fluid in other cultures.
 People are (slightly) less navel-gazing and more outward looking in parts of the world where different familial, cultural, or historical codes exist that aren’t so focused on ancestral lineage.